✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Resveratrol shot to fame over the last few decades after scientists discovered drinking red wine (made using resveratrol-rich grape skins) may support heart health and longevity.

 No, this isn’t to say you should down red wine with abandon.
 I mean, you can if you want.
-But if you’re looking for longevity, excessive drinking is not where you’ll find it.
+But if you’re looking for the best resveratrol supplement for longevity, excessive drinking is not where you’ll find it.

 But you might find it in a bottle of resveratrol supplements.